 Note that no inbound access (from the internet to the Connector Host) is required.
 The Connector Host initiates all connections to the Tulip Cloud.

 How is the on-premise Connector Host distributed?

-The on-premise Connector Host is distributed as a Virtual Machine (VM) that can be installed on any of the following locations:
+The on-premise Connector Host is distributed as a Docker container that can be deployed in any of the following locations:

-The recommended system requirements for this VM are:
+The recommended system requirements for this container are: